HogoFrogo/HogoFrogo/Gameplay.md

-Jambes de grenouilles
+* Jambes de grenouilles
-Cigars out of typha
+* Cigars out of typha
+* Pepe The Frog
+* Kermit The Frog
+* Crazy Frog